Can we do direct without call without internet? How?

 Carrier-based video calling, on the other hand, might not be as secure, so it is less desirable for privacy-conscious users.

-How to Make a Video Call Without Internet on Pixel?
+How to place a Video Call Without Internet on your unsupported device?

-If you must make a video call without mobile data or Wi-Fi, these are your choices:
+If you must need to place a video call without mobile data or Wi-Fi, these are your choices:

 1. Carrier Video Calling (If Available)

-If you can't make a live video call, you can record a video message and send it through SMS or Bluetooth.
+2. Use an Offline Video Messaging App.
+If you can't make a live video call, you can record a video message and send it through SMS.

 Apps such as Messages by Google enable you to send brief video clips without Wi-Fi.

-Final Thoughts: Should Google Include Direct Video Calling in Pixel?
+Final Thoughts: Should Every Smartphone needs to provide Direct Video Calling feature?

 Having a carrier-based video call feature built into the phone would be handy, but it is too restrictive, with carrier limitations and no encryption.

-Would you rather have a native video calling feature in Pixel, or do you believe third-party apps such as WhatsApp and Google Meet are sufficient?
+Would you rather have a native video calling feature in your Smartphone, or do you trust third-party apps such as WhatsApp and Google Meet and think they are sufficient?
 Share your views in the comments! ????